The Benefits of Music Therapy for Kids

 Assists Children with Delayed Speech or Autism

 Another study done in 2010 on the effects of music therapy in children shows that those who have delayed speech and social skills have benefited from the use of the therapy.
 Music is used as a way to understand words and language.
-Language development that was delayed in children, especially young children, as this was done with 3 to 5-year-olds, was found to give those children more ability in forming words and speech after music therapy than from before, suggesting that music therapy is a good form of learning communication.
+Language development that was delayed in children, especially young children, as this was done with 3 to 5-year-olds, was found to give those children more ability in forming words and speech after music therapy than before, suggesting that music therapy is a good form of learning communication.

 Developmental Disabilities and Memory Retention